Remedies for

 Artificial tears can relieve occasional dryness.
 Follow your eye doctor's recommendations, because some eye drops are incompatible with certain kinds of contact lenses.
 Incompatible drops can discolor and ruin lenses.
 Also, not all drops are designed and approved for use with contact lenses.

-For dryness, don't use products advertised to "get the red out" their job is to constrict the eye's blood vessels.
-That eliminates the appearance of red eyes but doesn't treat the underlying dryness problem. [back to contact lens problems]
+For dryness, don't use products advertised to "get the red out" — their job is to constrict the tiny blood vessels that overlie the white of the eye (sclera).
+Shrinking the size of these blood vessels eliminates the appearance of red eyes but doesn't treat the underlying dryness problem.

 Nutritional Supplements

 To be comfortable in contact lenses, you need to produce enough tears.
 But it's not just the quantity of tear production that's important, it's also the quality.
-One example is poor tear chemistry, which can lead to rapid tear evaporation this is just as much a problem as not producing enough tears.
+For example, imbalanced tear chemistry can lead to rapid tear evaporation — this is just as much a problem as not producing enough tears.

 Punctal Occlusion